JesusM15/JesusM15/README.md

 - 👀 I’m interested in Learning all that i can...
 - 🌱 I’m currently learning Arduino and Programming in general...

+My language is spanish but im learning a bit of english my goal in this moment is learn english to the future before that i will have 18
 <!---
 --->